sta199-sp21-003/notes_02/README.md

 ## Learning objectives

-- Cloning a project from GitHub to RStudio
+- Clone a project from GitHub to RStudio
 - Knitting R Markdown documents
 - R Markdown and (some) R syntax
-- Version control git and GitHub
+- Understand reproducibility and why it is important

 ## References